-I don’t care much about security.
+I don’t care about cybersecurity.
 It’s a hassle.
+It’s dead.
+Did it ever really exist?
+Did it ever help anyone or make anyone feel safe or empowered?
 Talking about it generally makes people feel dumb and scared.
 So I want to talk about nothing less than how to prepare for the day when the criminals choose my number.
 But it’s important and doesn’t have to suck all the air out of the room.

 Most of our personal information is already out there, if not because of our own incompetence, then thanks to the incompetence of organizations large and small who have greedily collected our personal information, sold it to the highest bidder(s), and then neglected to protect it from those who would steal it and use/resell it for nefarious purposes.